Configuring the Db2 server for SSL

 If a secure port is not properly configured, DDF rejects the inbound connection request on the secure port.
 You must change the client system to either use the non-secure port, or you can configure the secure port to access Db2 remotely.

-Start of changeDb2 uses the resync port only for transaction completion states after failures, so no user data or authentication protocols are ever exchanged on the secure port.
+Start of changeDb2 uses the resync port only for transaction completion states after failures, so no user data or authentication protocols are ever exchanged on the resync port.
 You can enable SSL security for the resync port by defining a network policy on all Db2 requesters and Db2 servers.End of change

 Procedure